What is a Credit Report and Why is it Important?

 Overview of Your Credit Report

-Your credit report is a compilation of information about the way you handle debt.
-It includes information about how much debt you've accumulated, how you pay your bills, where you live, where you work, whether you've filed bankruptcy, and whether you've had a home foreclosed or vehicle repossessed.
+Your credit report is a compilation of information about the way you handle your credit and debt accounts.
+It includes information about how much debt you've accumulated, how you pay your bills, where you live, where you work, whether you've filed bankruptcy or had a lawsuit judgment entered againt you, and whether you've had a home foreclosed or vehicle repossessed.
 If it sounds like your credit report contains a lot of information, that's because it does.
+An antual credit report can be over 100 pages long.

 How Does Information Get On Your Credit Report?